This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 #!/bin/python dogs = ['$BREED_ONE', '$BREED_TWO', '$BREED_THREE'] for breed in dogs: print(breed)

-If you are taking the course exclusively online you will need to run a Virtual Machine on your own computer.
-For more information jump down to the Home Setup section of this lesson.
+If you are taking the course exclusively online you will need setup Docker on your own computer.
+For more information jump down to the Docker Setup section of this lesson.

 If you are taking DOBC in person we are able to offer you credentials to the OSU OSL Student Cloud.
 More information in the Lecture Setup section.